damiandelgado1/Biblioteca-Digital/README.md

 services a digitial library, these are:

-Option 1: When user selection option 1 can add a new book with: Name Book, Author, Launch Year and Availability stated, and this is adding in the Library
+Option 1: When user selection option 1 can add a new book with: Name Book, Author, Launch Year and Availability stated, and this is adding in the Library.

+Option 2: When the user selects option 2, they can search for a book saved in the library by the name it was previously saved by, which must match the name of the saved book.